Fire and rescue services

 See your doctor for specific advice.

-Check your insurance covers emergency evacuation from altitude and related medical costs.
+Check if your insurance covers emergency evacuation from altitude and related medical costs.

 Yellow fever is widespread in Peru.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
 Get vaccinated before you travel.

-Zika virus is also widespread across Peru.
+Zika and oropouche are a risk.
 If you're pregnant, the Australian Department of Health recommends that you:

 To protect yourself from disease: